nalinahuja/qcd/README.md

 </p>

 <p align="justify">
 Then, navigate to the location where the QCD repository contents have been downloaded to on your machine and run the <a href="https://github.com/nalinahuja22/qcd/blob/master/install_qcd.sh">install_qcd</a> script.
 This executable will install QCD to your home directory as a hidden folder <i>~/.qcd</i> which contains the QCD shell program and add the QCD command to your terminal configuration.
-When the install script finishes, please restart your terminal and source your terminal profile to fully configure the installation.<br><br>To update QCD to a newer release, simply follow the same installation process.
+When the install script finishes, please restart your terminal and source your terminal profile to fully configure the installation.<br><br>To update QCD to a newer release, simply follow the same installation process or use the update flag as described in the usage section.
 Don't worry, your store file will not be modified during the update.
 </p>

 ## Usage